the-turing-way/the-turing-way/book/website/ethical-research/law-policy.md

 Policy is a general term for a set of ideas or principles that guide actions in particular situations.
 Policies are not legally binding, but they are designed to encourage certain kinds of behaviours and discourage others.
+For example, the Turing Way community agrees to abide by the policy set out in the [Code of Conduct](https://the-turing-way.netlify.app/community-handbook/coc.html).

 Policies are agreed between groups of people: this can be at organisational, intra-organisational, or governmental level.
 It is useful to be aware, for example, of policies on ethical research and innovation that are set by your government, or your funding organisation.
+For example, the American Statistical Association has created [ethical guidelines for statistical practice](https://www.amstat.org/ASA/Your-Career/Ethical-Guidelines-for-Statistical-Practice.aspx).
 Policies can also be set by national or international organisations.
 If you are a member of a professional or academic organisation, you should be aware of the policies that cover ethical research for your profession.